Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 P18 (a KG Consumer) told us a similar story about a developer (Builder) who unnecessarily over-complicated the construction of a KG:

-\begin{displayquote} I have a firm belief that a developer added all those features to the knowledge graph because they thought -- the more features, the better -- instead of considering what we actually needed for analysis. -P18 \end{displayquote}
+\begin{displayquote} I have a firm belief that a developer added all those features [to the KG] because they thought, `the more features, the better,' instead of considering what we actually needed for analysis. -P18 \end{displayquote}